 Program content and Continuing Education hours provided by Being Well, Inc.

-The Foundations of Well-Being program costs $420, or 10 payments of $57.
-Being Well, Inc. charges an additional $40 for administering the typically 10.0 Continuing Education hours for Part 1 and Part 2 individually (see below for more information on Parts).
+The Foundations of Well-Being program generally costs $420, or 10 payments of $57.
+Being Well, Inc. charges an additional $50 for administering the 10.0 Continuing Education hours for each part (see below for more information on Parts).